Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/axis_locking.rst

 in the Z direction relative to the *Global* orientation, pressing :kbd:`Z` again will lock translation to the Z axis relative to the *Normal* orientation.
 Pressing :kbd:`Z` again will remove all constraints.
-The current mode will be displayed in the left hand side of the *3D View header*.
+The current mode will be displayed in the left-hand side of the *3D View header*.

 As can be seen in the *Axis locking modes* image, the direction of the transform also takes into account the selection.